What is financial liquidity?

 For businesses, liquidity is a critical component of corporate risk assessment and indicates to investors how much cash is on hand to cover short-term debt and other obligations.
 For instance, a company requires liquid assets to pay interest on its debt and pay dividends to shareholders.
 Plus, liquid assets are often required to help grow a company.
 Payroll, rent and other operating expenses also typically require liquid assets.

-On a personal finance level, you’ll need liquid assets to fund a non-financed down payment.
+On a personal finance level, you’ll need liquid assets to cover regular expenses or to fund a non-financed down payment on an asset such as a house or car.
 And, some real estate transactions, such as buying into a co-op or condo building, require a certain amount of liquid assets to prove you have the funds to pay the maintenance or homeowner association fees.
 Beyond that, you need some easily accessible cash to cover bills, debts and emergencies.

 Examples of liquid assets